Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Are You Carrying Excess Baggage?

-What happens if you're going on a fantastic trip that just requires a lot more camera gear than you can carry-on with you?
+What happens if you’re going on a fantastic trip that requires much more camera gear than you can carry on with you?
 A lot of checked luggage can quickly get expensive.

 First, check with your airline to see if they have media rates.
 That provides a discounted luggage rate for traveling members of the media, which could help you a bit.

 Maybe so, maybe no. Perhaps you can pitch an idea to a media organization, magazine, etc. Take some photos and write a story to go with them in exchange for an assignment letter to quality as media.